 Did you know these facts about breast augmentation?

 In our New York City practice, we receive our fair share of questions about many different types of surgeries, but perhaps none so much as with breast augmentation.
-As common as it has become in our society, many of those interested in the surgery are unaware about much of the procedure, from how it is performed to what they need to know before becoming a candidate.
+As common as it has become in our society, many of those interested in breast lift surgery are unaware about much of the procedure, from how it is performed to what they need to know before becoming a candidate.
 In addition, there are some really interesting and amazing facts about breast surgery!
 Below, we list 7 things that we find fascinating about breast augmentation.

 Breast Augmentation: “We’re Number 1!”